apimatic/apimatic-sdks-io/website/docs/ways-to-build-sdks/code-generation/apimatic/introduction.md

     - CI/CD
 ---

 [APIMatic](https://www.apimatic.io?utm_source=sdksio&utm_medium=referral) is a developer experience platform used by API companies to generate SDKs and documentation from API specifications.
-The founder recognized the potential for generating client SDKs from API specifications while working on his PhD thesis at University of Ackland.
+The founder recognized the potential for generating client SDKs from API specifications while working on his PhD thesis at University of Auckland.
 He started APIMatic as a way to help companies deliver experiences which lead to higher API adoption.
 SDKs built with APIMatic are used by millions of developers.

 APIMatic has a suite of features to support developers through the API journey.

 ### Authentication assistance
 APIMatic SDKs have built-in support for popular OAuth flows that provide helper methods to generate access tokens and append them with each API request.

-### Autogenerate SDKs and code samples
+### Auto generated SDKs and code samples
 SDKs with excellent code samples are the fastest way to integrate APIs.
 APIMatic autogenerates SDKs and idiomatic, production-ready code that developers can cut and paste directly into their codebase.

 ### Language-specific docs and get-started guides